Moving to New Zealand

 - goods of a commercial nature (such as factory plant and office equipment) do not qualify as household effects.

 These conditions are strictly applied and the New Zealand Customs Service has no discretionary licence to adapt them to suit particular circumstances.
 If the above criteria cannot be met, Customs Charges will be payable.

-To protect New Zealand’s clean and green environment and agricultural industry, MAF Biosecurity has strict regulations on the importation of high risk items into New Zealand.
-Part of the clearance process is we must submit a full, descriptive inventory showing the contents of your packages to the Biosecurity Officer.
+To protect New Zealand’s clean and green environment and agricultural industry, MAF Biosecurity has strict regulations on the importation of high-risk items into New Zealand.
+As part of the clearance process is we must submit a full, descriptive inventory showing the contents of your packages to the Biosecurity Officer.
 Depending on the contents or origins of your shipment it will be subject to inspection by Quarantine Officers, and if subsequently ordered, fumigation.
 All charges for these services will be payable by you, in New Zealand, to The Moving Company unless prepaid as part of your move cost.

 Please note – booking inspection slots can take up to five days and fumigation a further seven days.

 As a general rule, items subject to inspection can be:

 - garden tools, bicycles, camping equipment, golf clubs or spiked shoes, horse riding gear, outdoor furniture – we recommend that you thoroughly steam or pressure wash these items prior to shipping;